Windows Media Center: Windows 8 and 8.1

-The WMC was not included with any of Windows 8 editions.
+Windows Media Center was not included with any of Windows 8 editions.
 Instead, it was part of a Windows 8 Media Center Pack add-on available only for retail versions Windows 8 Pro, and Windows 8 Pro Pack that upgrades Windows 8 to Windows 8 Pro available through the Add features to Windows 8 service.
 The Windows 8 Pro Pack was available for US$69.99, while the Windows 8 Media Center Pack was available at no charge from October 26, 2012, until January 31, 2013, as a promotion to encourage users to upgrade to Windows 8.
 After the promotion, the price of the Windows 8 and 8.1 Media Center Pack changed to US$9.99, until it was discontinued on October 30, 2015.

-The WMC cannot run on startup or on top of other windows because of "new Windows OS requirements and behaviors".
+Windows Media Center cannot run on startup or on top of other windows because of "new Windows OS requirements and behaviors".

 Windows 10 Technical Preview

 On Windows 10 Technical Preview builds, adding Windows Media Center using a purchased Windows 8.1 product key will result in the system subsequently identifying itself as "Windows 8.1 Pro with Media Center", along with a warning that the OS has not been activated.
 The issue also prevented users from getting updates, patches and future preview builds.